Vegan San Francisco Guide to the Best Plant-Based Restaurants

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

 Put on your nice shoes and live like a true gourmet!
-Exceptionally talents chefs are at the forefront of innovative cuisine, crafting meals beyond your wildest dreams.
-If you only have time for a quick visit, make sure you hit at least one of these bastions of fine dining.
+Exceptionally talented chefs are at the forefront of innovative cuisine, crafting meals beyond your wildest dreams.
+If you only have time for a quick visit, make sure you hit at least one of these bastions of fine vegan dining.

 BAIA